You booked a family photo session. Now what?

 - Any color adjacent to each other also goes together.

 You can even pull out colors from one pattern.
-In the example coordinated outfits above, I chose the plaid pullover sweater to build the other outfits.
+In the example coordinated outfits below, I chose the plaid pullover sweater to coordinate the other outfits.

 Be sure that the other colors you choose for your palette are in the same family.

-A bright red wouldn’t go with the dark and dusty green hence I choose darker reds to keep the same color tones.
+A bright red wouldn’t go with the dark and dusty green hence I choose darker reds to keep the same color tones – or as close to the same color tones.

 As much as your little one loves Cinderella, for example, it’s not something you’d want in a coordinated family outfit because it’s too distracting in a photo.